 Is AAVogen conducting clinical trials with AVGN7?

 We are currently conducting safety/toxicology studies.
 We are also expanding our proof-of-concept studies to include different disease indications.
 Detailed clinical trials are of coursed planned and will start in the near future.

 Excellent question!
 Because AVGN7 antagonizes the fundamental biochemical events that are activated in many if not most muscle wasting disease states, it could potentially be used to treat a wide variety these disease indications.

-Why combinatorial therapy?
+Why combinatorial therapy for DMD?